Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 >The viewMode can hold any of the values - map or list

-Back on the app.component.html we render the fields dynamically based on teh value of the viewMode field.
-So we add new property binding - ngSwitch and use to bind to a field of our class.
-We also add the click event to change the viewmode
+Back on the app.component.html we render the fields dynamically based on the value of the viewMode field.
+So we add new property binding - ngSwitch and use it to bind to a field of our class.
+We also add the click event to change the viewMode.

 ~~~
 <ul class="nav nav-pills">